 PRODUCTS: ZIP-LOCK TIES AND U-NAILS FOR ALL DEER FENCES

-Fence staples, also known as U-nails (items 17-01 and 17-02) have the body of a nail bent into the shape of a “U” and pointed on both ends.
+Fence staples, also known as U-nails (item 17-01) have the body of a nail bent into the shape of a “U” and pointed on both ends.
 They serve to attach all types of deer fencing to trees and wood posts.
-We offer two varieties.
-As a general rule, the longer 2-inch ones (item 17-01) are used to attach deer fencing to trees with medium to thick bark.
-The shorter 1.25-inch ones (item 17-02) are good for use on thin-barked trees like maples, and also for attaching the fencing to wood posts, houses, or existing wooden fences.
 Figure on using about five U-nails per tree or post.
 For more information see Installation: Attaching Deer Fence to Trees and Wooden Posts.

 Zip-Lock Ties: Nylon Ties and Puller-Cutter

 We offer two kinds of zip-lock ties, both black.
 One is made of nylon with a UV barrier, while the other is made of stainless steel.